Detecting Brute Force Attack on GlobalProtect Portal Page

 Symptom

-This document describes the steps to configure a security policy to block brute force attacks(excessive number of login attempts in a sort period) on the GlobalProtect Portal page.
+This document describes the steps to configure a security policy to block brute force attacks(excessive number of login attempts in a short period) on the GlobalProtect Portal page.

 Environment